Forest - Hunting Strength

 My four friends cover their skin with mud to block their smell.

-Two each on two sides of the path that leads to the water.
+Two young warriors wait on each side of the path that leads to the water.

 This is the plan.

-At my signal, the four of them will strike the Vigla with their spears in the lower part of the 4 legs.
+At my signal, the four of them will strike the Vigla with their spears in the lower part of the four legs.

-Before it can rise up to attack them, I will strike it on its front from the riverbank to distract it.
+Before it rises up to attack them, I will strike it on its chest from the riverbank and distract it.

-This will give the four time to throw their spears into the bushes and jump into the river.
+While I strike, the four will throw their spears into the bushes and jump into the river.

 I am at the edge of the river, and the Vigla are poor swimmers.

-I will toss my spear into the bushes, and escape the Vigla.
+I will have time to toss my spear into the bushes, and still escape the Vigla, if the world follows our plan.

 We will wait for a safe moment to return and collect our bloodied spears.